kohlersetht/startup/README.md

 -Bootstrap is an easy way to make HTML look like an actual, legitimate website -To add CSS, you can simply put all your CSS code in one file and link to it from each of the HTML files -If done right, elements on a webpage should all be able to re-size depending on the size of the device that the page is being viewed on

+Things that I learned from building my startup HTML and CSS:
+-It is easiest to work in stages.
+Build out the HTML, and then style with the CSS.
+Don't worry about the style while you're writing the HTML
+-Let Bootstrap do the heavy lifting.
+Don't overthink it, it's likely that there is a Bootstrap style for what you are trying to do
+-Put thorough comments in your code.
+It makes it a lot easier to read and understand when you come back a few days later -Don't overcomplicate it.
+Plan out your site before you start writing code or else you're never going to get what you actually want